← Blog

 If you accidentally wipe out a huge chunk of your document, Quillium catches it.
 Same thing if a batch of your revisions, comments, or suggestions vanish at once.
 An amber warning appears with a link to version history.
 Your work is not blocked (you can continue editing), but if you look at version history, there’s a snapshot waiting for you, labeled “Before large deletion (auto)” or “Before mass annotation removal (auto),” containing everything exactly as it was one second ago.

-This is the difference between a tool that saves your work and a tool that protects your work.
-Autosave is reactive—it preserves whatever state the document is in.
-Proactive recovery is preemptive—it recognizes that the state might be wrong and preserves the previous state before it’s too late.
+That’s the difference between a tool that saves your work and a tool that protects your work.
+Autosave is reactive: it preserves whatever state the document happens to be in.
+Proactive recovery is preemptive: it recognizes that the state might be wrong and preserves the previous state before it’s too late.

 No other writing tool I know of does this.